kylerc150/openAI-Vision/README.md

-### This is my first project working with OpenAI API
+# This is my first project working with OpenAI API

-# This Github contains comments, code, screeshot of result, and picture used for this program.
+### This GitHub contains comments, code, screenshot of results, and pictures used for this program.
-#
+###